-Perhaps you’re new to running and looking for ways to improve quickly and effectively.
-Or maybe you’ve been running for a while and feel like you’ve hit a plateau — don’t worry, it happens!
+Perhaps you’re new to running and looking for ways to improve your speed quickly and effectively.
+Or maybe you’ve been running for a while at a slower pace and feel like you’ve hit a plateau — don’t worry, it happens!

 There are plenty of ways to improve your running speed and endurance to surge ahead of the competition – even if you’re just competing with yourself.
-Read on for twelve tips you can use to stay motivated, hone your abilities, and run faster for longer periods of time.
+Looking to optimize your training plan?
+Read on for twelve tips you can use to stay motivated, hone your abilities, and learn how to run faster and longer.

 1. Refine Your Form